vallahaye/go-batcher/README.md

   // Watch the context's Done channel to know when the batching process gets interrupted.
   //
   // Do something with the batch of operations.
-  // See [Operations.SetError] to signal an error to all operations. for _, op := range ops {
+  // See [Operations.SignalError] to complete all operations with an error. for _, op := range ops {
-    // See [Operation.SetResult] and [Operation.SetError] to signal individual results and errors.
+    // See [Operation.SignalResult] and [Operation.SignalError] to complete operations individually with a result or an error.
   }
 }